 American History, American Character

-This series brings together scholars to examine pivotal moments in American history and what those moments can tell us about our national character.
-This series will ran through the summer of 2022.
-You can see and register for upcoming events in the series below.
+This series brought together scholars to examine pivotal moments in American history and what those moments can tell us about our national character.
+The series ran through the summer of 2022.
 Videos of past events can be found here.